Rahman123/lightning-inspector-doc/README.md

 You should see a Lightning tab in the dev tools.

 There are a number of of sub tabs available to inspect different aspects of your app.

-TODO: brief one-liner explanation for each tab or link to each section below
-- Component Tree
-- Definitions
-- Performance
-- Transactions
-- Event Log
-- Actions
-- Storage
-- ADS
-- RLB
+Please refer to the sections below for details on each tab.

 ## Component Tree Tab
 This tab shows the component markup including the tree of nested components.